chef/chef-web-docs/chef_master/source/resource_windows_feature.rst

 Actions
 =====================================================
 ``:install``
    Default.
-Install a Windows role / feature using Powershell.
+Install a Windows role / feature using PowerShell.

 ``:remove``
-   Remove a Windows role / feature using Powershell.
+   Remove a Windows role / feature using PowerShell.

 ``:delete``
-   Delete a Windows role / feature from the image using Powershell.
+   Delete a Windows role / feature from the image using PowerShell.

 ``:nothing``
    .. tag resources_common_actions_nothing

    Define this resource block to do nothing until notified by another resource to take action.
 When this resource is notified, this resource block is either run immediately or it is queued up to be run at the end of the Chef Client run.

    .. end_tag

 Properties
 =====================================================
 ``all``
    **Ruby Type:** True, False | **Default Value:** ``false``

    Install all subfeatures.

 ``feature_name``
    **Ruby Type:** Array, String | **Default Value:** ``'name'``

    The name of the feature(s) or role(s) to install, if it differs from the resource block name.

 ``management_tools``
    **Ruby Type:** true, false | **Default Value:** ``false``

-   Install all applicable management tools for the roles, role services, or features (Powershell-only).
+   Install all applicable management tools for the roles, role services, or features (PowerShell-only).

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'